ARRTOC: Adversarially Robust Real-Time Optimization and Control

-Finally, while ARRTOC has already demonstrated impressive capabilities in addressing implementation errors in order to find robust set-points, there are exciting directions for future development.
+Finally, while ARRTOC has already shown its effectiveness in addressing implementation errors, there are exciting directions for future development.
 By integrating adaptation algorithms to handle plant-model mismatch, a major challenge in RTO \cite{Ahmed2021, Zagorowska2023, Chanona2021, Chachuat2009, Mercangoz2008}, and exploring different controller structures such as MPC, ARRTOC can evolve into a comprehensive and practical solution for robust real-time optimization and control.
 Empirical validation through lab-scale and pilot-scale experiments will further solidify its advantages and position ARRTOC as a valuable and pragmatic tool for such problems.